 It can be a tricky prospect.
 On the one hand, you don’t want to be so strict about nap and bedtimes that no one’s having any fun.
-But on the other, well, who wants a cranky, overstimulated, under-rested toddler?
+But on the other hand, well, who wants a cranky, overstimulated, under-rested toddler?
 Exactly no one.

-Here’s our sound advice for getting some sound sleep, for everyone, this holiday season.
+Here’s our advice for getting some sound sleep, for everyone, this holiday season:

-Keep sleep/wake times mostly normal: Flexibility is also the name of the game when it comes to bedtimes and wake times.
+Keep sleep/wake times mostly normal.
+Flexibility is also the name of the game when it comes to bedtimes and wake times.
 If you’re up late at a holiday celebration, bear in mind that your little one may not do you the favor of a longer lie-in the next morning, so you may want to enforce her regular bedtime or not push it too much later than normal.
 You also have to gauge what you do based on what you know about your own child.
-Some toddlers drop off to sleep on Grandma’s couch and can be transferred to bed, no problem.
-Tip for extricating an excited toddler from the fun: Make a game of saying goodnight to everyone at the party, and then don’t rush through your regular routine (PJs, tooth-brushing, books and kisses).
+Some toddlers drop off to sleep on grandma’s couch and can be transferred to bed with no problem.
+Tip for extricating an excited toddler from the fun: Make a game of saying goodnight to everyone at the party, and then don’t rush through your regular routine (PJs, tooth-brushing, books, and kisses).

-Don’t nix naptime: Even if you do end up playing fast and loose with your typical bedtime rules, it’s smart to try your best to keep naptimes in place, even when traveling or when it may feel inconvenient for your own plans (cookies in the oven, friends on their way over, shopping to do…).
+Don’t nix naptime.
+Even if you do end up playing fast and loose with your typical bedtime rules, it’s smart to try your best to keep naptimes in place, even when traveling or when it may feel inconvenient for your own plans (cookies in the oven, friends on their way over, shopping to do, etc.).
 Why?
 A lack of daytime sleep makes it far harder for most toddlers to settle down at night, leaving her crankier than usual.
-Remember that even with a lot going on, toddlers still need at least TK hours of sleep over a 24 hour period, making naps essential.
+Remember that even with a lot going on, toddlers still need at least 16 hours of sleep over a 24 hour period, making naps essential.

-Prep well for travel: Going over the river and through the woods this holiday season?
+Prep well for travel.
+Going over the river and through the woods this holiday season?
 Depending on how far you have to travel, a dose of careful advance planning can go a long way to everyone arriving in more or less rested shape.
 Schedule flights and car trips at optimal sleep times if possible.
 If you’re crossing time zones, the best advice is to get onto your destination’s time zone as soon as you get there.
-Give yourself a leg up by moving your child’s sleep and nap times a few minutes a day in the direction of the new time zone (forward or back, depending on if you’re flying east or west) for a week or so before you go.
-More smart travel tips: bring comfort items from home: as you see fit: a blankie, a nightlight, even unwashed sheets from your child’s crib or bed (don’t underestimate the power of smell).
+Give yourself a leg up by moving your child’s sleep and naptimes a few minutes a day in the direction of the new time zone (forward or back, depending on if you’re flying east or west) for a week or so before you go.
+Bring comfort items from home, as you see fit: a blankie, a nightlight, even unwashed sheets from your child’s crib or bed (don’t underestimate the power of smell).